Liquid Crystal Titan Resource Hub

 16. Carefully cut away the excess film.
 Now the vat ring assembly is ready for the next step.
 The screws should pierce the film as you begin to tighten them.
 The film must be kept flat at all times.
 It should not be under tension but there must be no creases.
 There should be excess film on all sides of the rings.

-17. Carefully pierce holes for the larger vat screws using the tip of the screwdriver.
+17. Carefully pierce holes for the larger vat screws using the tip of the screwdriver or blade.

-18. Place the gasket inside the frame of the vat and ensure the holes are aligned.
+18. Place the new gasket inside the frame of the vat and ensure the holes are aligned.

 19. Place the vat ring assembly on the frame of the vat and ensure the holes are aligned.